nfbyfm/CB-Reader/README.md

 # CBR - A simple Comic Book-Reader
 CB-Reader is a simple Comic Book-Reader for cbr and cbz-files, written in java. - Work in progress.
-[Releases](https://github.com/nfbyfm/CB-Reader/releases)
+[Link to the releases.](https://github.com/nfbyfm/CB-Reader/releases)

 ## Usage